 A public library of and for listening

-An informal listening space where a range of experiences and encounters can take place, the library houses artworks from invited guests, a well as other materials from various times and places that together create a bank of different forms of knowledge around listening.
+An informal listening and recording space where a range of experiences and encounters can take place, the library houses artworks from invited guests, a well as other materials from various times and places that together create a bank of different forms of knowledge around listening.

 Visitors are welcome to come by for a chat with the artists and to interact with these works at any time.
 The space will be activated further by a programme of events for listeners of all ages.

 See the website for updates and more: apubliclibraryofandforlistening.tumblr.com

 With thanks to the Hope Scott Trust, Van Eyck Academie, the Mitchell Library, and all who are lending equipment.